 The formally adopted revised North London Joint Waste Strategy will be used to facilitate the procurement of new waste management services to increase recycling and recovery, and divert more waste away from disposal by landfill and incineration.
 The ‘North London Joint Waste Strategy’ also sets out the framework for how waste will be managed when the North London Waste Authority’s current main waste disposal contract comes to an end in 2014.

-You can find out more about the public consultation on the North London Joint Waste Strategy page of the North London Waste Authority's website - see the external links section below.
+You can find out more about the public consultation on the North London Waste Authority's consultation pages (external link).